barrelstrength/sprout-docs/docs/forms/template-overrides.md

 When you _Enable custom form templates on a per-form basis_, you'll have to add the override folder in your form settings.

-When creating a new form, in the Form Settings sidebar, select the Form Template or add Form Template folder you wish to use for your overrides.
+When creating a new form, in the Form Settings sidebar, select the Form Template or add the Form Template folder you wish to use for your overrides.